 If you’re interested in getting your finances in order, here’s a summary of tips:

 - Start by assessing your situation.
 Write down your assets, debts, income and monthly expenses.

 - Make a list of your financial goals.
 Include everything from debt freedom, to housing to retirement and non-retirement savings.

 - Create an organized plan for your income.
-Personal Capital will help you do this for free.
+Empower will help you do this for free.
 They’ll help you track your income, spending assets and even your net worth.

 Consider spending an evening getting your money in order.
 I have a feeling you’ll be glad you did.